woximorks/api-ui/README.md

     - Also implemented some very basic front end using Flex principles and some stockish images.
     - Using 'Unassociated' as a product type for now to allow the DB to seed with the current associations in place between product and associated_attr
     - Making the final changes to start adding information to the prod DB for ActionLog
+    - Updating front end to display the content appropriately